MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailboxStatistics.md

 ```

 ### -ExchangeGuid
-This is the GUID of mailbox in Exchange, also known as Mailbox GUID.
-This property can be retreived using Get-EXOMailbox with Properies filter set to ExchangeGUID.

 The ExchangeGuid parameter filters the results by the GUID of mailbox (aso known as the Mailbox GUID).
 You can find this property value by using the Get-EXOMailbox cmdlet with Properies filter set to ExchangeGuid.

 ```yaml